Given the number of Members who will seek to catch my eye, I am imposing a four-minute time limit on Back-Bench speeches.

 I want to ask the Minister three other questions before I conclude.
 First, as he has heard, we are calling for an examination of the failure to use Kuvan in the UK.
 That treatment can transform people’s lives.
 It has been licensed for almost 10 years and is used in lots of other countries in the EU.
 We would like the Minister to take personal charge of this matter and work out what can be done to sort out provision of it in the UK, too.

 Secondly—we have raised this issue in respect of other conditions and other drugs—will he look at the appraisal rules for new treatments for PKU?
 This is a very rare disease, but it has a wide impact outside direct health costs.
 It is not a criticism of NICE or the Minister or Government, but the fact is that these are conditions and treatments that NICE was not really designed to deal with.
 How can the appraisal system be altered to work for conditions such as this?

 Finally, will the Minister work with the NSPKU to review the provision of treatment to patients, including basic dietary treatments?
 How can that be made consistent across the country?
-It is not the case at the moment.
 That is a very urgent thing that it should be possible to sort out without too much difficulty.

 Thank you, Mr Robertson, for the opportunity to speak in this important debate.
 I add my congratulations to the hon.
 Member for Blaydon (Liz Twist) on securing it.
 I speak as a chair of the all-party parliamentary group on rare, genetic and undiagnosed conditions, but also on behalf of my constituent Cait, and other constituents who suffer from PKU.
 I was very honoured to lead an Adjournment debate on this condition in March.
 I will not repeat everything that I said then, but I want to add some points.